Create React App vs. Next.js - how are they different and similar in 2023

-If you came here, that probably means you want to build a new React application.
-Commendable, our team approves!
+If you're here, it's likely because you're interested in building a new React application.
+That's great, and our team is happy to hear it!
 But now, a choice lies in front of you - which tool to choose that will best help you build your app quickly and efficiently?
-Well, for React apps, the most obvious solutions for frameworks are Create React App vs. Next.js.
-In this article, we’ll bring in our expertise in front-end development services to explain and compare the two, with all their latest benefits and drawbacks.
+For React apps, the two most popular frameworks are Create React App and Next.js.
+In this article, we’ll bring in our expertise in front-end development services to explain and compare the two, highlighting their latest benefits and drawbacks.

 Create React App (CRA) basics

-Before we begin, a little memo for the most frequent term abbreviations that’ll pop up here and there throughout the article.
+Before we begin, here is a little memo for the most frequent term abbreviations that’ll pop up here and there throughout the article.

 - So, CRA is, obviously, the Create React App;